 Who founded the Juilliard School?

-The Juilliard School, dates back to 1905.
-It was originally founded as the Institute of Musical Art by Liszt’s godson Frank Damrosch, who wanted to offer talented musicians a chance to study to the highest level without having to travel abroad.
-From the outset, there was strong competition for places and within five years the Institute had moved away from its Fifth Avenue home to allow it to expand.
+The Juilliard School dates back to 1905.
+It was originally founded as the Institute of Musical Art by Liszt’s godson Frank Damrosch.
+He wanted to offer talented musicians a chance to study to the highest level without having to travel abroad.
+From the outset, there was strong competition for places.
+Within five years the Institute had moved away from its Fifth Avenue home to allow it to expand.

 Who is the Juilliard School named after?

-A major bequest in the will of the wealthy textile merchant Augustus Juilliard in 1919 led to the institute’s change of name – first as the Juilliard Graduate School, then the Juilliard School of Music and, from 1968, simply the Juilliard School.
+A major bequest in the will of the wealthy textile merchant Augustus Juilliard in 1919 led to the institute’s change of name.
+It went through various variations before, in 1968, becoming the Juilliard School.

 Where is the Juilliard School based?

-Since 1969, the Juilliard School has been based in Manhatten at the Lincoln Center for the Performing Arts, the distinctive sharp corners of its Alice Tully Hall an instantly recognisable feature.
-There are around 800 students at the School, studying undergraduate and post-graduate degrees not just in music but also drama and dance.
+Since 1969, the school has been based in Manhattan at the Lincoln Center for the Performing Arts.
+The distinctive sharp corners of its Alice Tully Hall are an instantly recognisable feature.
+There are around 800 students at the School.
+They study undergraduate and post-graduate degrees in music, drama and dance.

-The Juilliard School has been named the best music college and conservatoire in the world
+The Juilliard has been named the best music college and conservatoire in the world

 Read more about the history in the book Juilliard: A History